rwieruch/blog_robinwieruch_content/blog/react-router-search-params/index.md

 );
 ```

 However, use-query-params didn't adapt properly to React Router 6 yet.
 Hence you may see the following error popping up: *"A `<Route>` is only ever to be used as the child of `<Routes>` element, never rendered directly.
 Please wrap your `<Route>` in a `<Routes>`."*.
-Therefore adjust your code on the root level:
+Therefore adjust your code on the root level by using React Router's useNavigate and useLocation Hooks:

 ```javascript{5-6,12-28,32}
 import React from 'react';